Galliford Try

-Galliford Try plc is a British construction company based in Leicester, England.
+Galliford Try plc is a British construction company based in Uxbridge, England.
 It was created through a merger in 2000 of two businesses: Try Group, founded in 1908 in London, and Galliford, founded in 1916.
+It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

-Formerly involved in house-building, it sold its housing businesses to Bovis Homes - subsequently renamed Vistry Group - in January 2020, and Galliford Try is today focused on the building, highways and environment markets.
+Formerly involved in housebuilding, it sold its housing businesses to Bovis Homes, subsequently renamed Vistry Group, in January 2020, and Galliford Try is today focused on the building, highways and environment markets.
 Prior to the sale of its housing arm, it was ranked fifth largest by turnover among UK construction companies in 2019.

 History

+Background

-The company was created in 2000 through a merger of Try Group plc, founded in 1908 in London, and Galliford plc, founded in 1916.
+The company was created in 2000 through the merger of Try Group plc, founded in 1908 in London, and Galliford plc, founded in 1916.

-Try Group

-Try was founded by William S Try, a carpenter, in 1908 in Uxbridge, west London.
+Try was founded by the carpenter William S. Try during 1908 in Uxbridge, west London.
 W. S. Try Ltd operated as a general contractor until the beginning of the 1970s, when Try Homes was formed.
-Despite acquisitions, housing remained on a relatively small scale, peaking at around 200 units a year in the early 1990s.
+Despite completing several acquisitions, the company's housing activities remained on a relatively small scale, peaking at around 200 units per year during the early 1990s.

-Galliford

-Thomas Galliford established a steamroller hire business in Wolvey, Warwickshire in 1916, but this closed during World War II after which his sons re-formed the company, incorporated as a civil engineering business, Galliford & Sons, on 2 April 1952.
+Thomas Galliford established a steamroller hire business in Wolvey, Warwickshire in 1916, but this venture closed during the Second World War after which his sons re-formed the company, incorporated as a civil engineering business, Galliford & Sons, on 2 April 1952.
 Galliford became a public company in 1965.
 It entered the private housing market in 1973 with the acquisition of Crabb Curtis.
 The housing contribution was subsequently extended through Stamford Homes and, in 1998, the acquisition of Midas Homes, by which time the group was building around 500 houses a year.